How it all began!

 Finally the making of the book under its title "Hong Kong - Mother of Dragons" marks the starting point of Creative Dragon Works (CDW).

 "Hong Kong - Mother of Dragons" was published with great success in 2006.
 It triggered Creative Dragon Works setting up the so famous website www.dragonboatnet.com, becoming an official marketing partner to the IDBF and the publisher of the only world-wide magazine "Dragon Boat World International", after the former "Dragon Boat World" magazine was closed down.
+After a seven years break, since 2018 Creative Dragon Works publishes the magazine again, but only as PDF and under the name "The Dragon Boat World's Magazine".

 Over the time Creative Dragon Works always maintained very good relationships not only the BUZZ, but also to the Fishermen in Hong Kong and to most of the Dragon Boat Teams, of which especially the Chai Wan Fishermen, the Hong Kong Island Paddle Club (IPC), the Fishermen in Aberdeen and Stamley, as well as Stanley Dragon Boat Association, the Stormy Dragons and the Lamma Dragons are to be mentioned, beside all the other fantastic people and teams.